MughilM/ProjectEuler/docs/index.md

 ### Format

 So, each problem is a blog post, with the date being the date that I solved it.
 Generally, I try to solve the problems in numerical order, but due to difficulty of some problems, I may jump back and forth.
-Links to all problems in order are listed here (link TBD).
+Links to all problems in order are listed [here](/All-Problems.md).

 Additionally, each program has been written in this format: